cluoma/Pico2Maple-fw/README.md

 Currently, it is possible to use several USB controllers, dongles, mice, and keyboards.
 Pico2Maple also integrates VMU support and saving to a micro-SD card.

+# Download

+Download the latest firmware [pico2maple_2024-12-15](firmware/pico2maple_2024-12-15.uf2).

+To install the firmware on the Pico 2:

+* Hold down the BOOTSEL button while connecting the Pico to a PC.
+This should make it appear as a USB storage device.
+* Copy the pico2maple uf2 file to the Pico.
+It should reboot itself with the new firmware.

 # Supported Controllers

 * Steam Controller